binaryn3xus/VyosConfig/README.md

 ├─📁 config-parts     # Vyos commands split into seperate files ├─📁 containers       # Container configurations
 └─📁 scripts          # Vyos scripts
+└─🗒️ .gitignore       # gitignore file
-└─ ...etc...          # All other files
+└─🗒️ ..etc..          # All other files
 ```

-_Be aware your repo will share the location with other offical vyos files and be mixed in.
-Your `.gitignore` is important here!_
+> **NOTE: Handling `.gitignore` Files**
+>
+> - Include a `.gitignore` file in all folders and set it to ignore everything by default: `/*`
+> - To add specific files or folders to the repository, allowlist them with `!` before the file or folder name.
+For example: `!/apply-config.sh` or `!config-parts/` for files and folders (respectively).
+>
+> This is to prevent accidentially committing files from the vyos system unintentially if you are working on the configuration from within the vyos system.

 ---